swaywm/zig-wlroots/README.md

 See the C headers of wlroots for documentation.

+## Versioning

+zig-wlroots versions have the form `major.minor.revision` where major and minor are the major and minor version numbers of the compatible wlroots release.
+The revision number is incremented for every zig-wlroots release compatible with a given wlroots release.
+Breaking bugfixes and breaking changes may occur in with only a revision version bump.
+The required Zig version may be updated with a revision version bump.

+For example, zig-wlroots `0.16.42` would be compatible with wlroots 0.16, the 42 indicating that there were 42 zig-wlroots releases since the initial wlroots 0.16 compatible zig-wlroots release.

+For unreleased versions, the `-dev` suffix is used (e.g. `0.1.0-dev`).

 ## License

 zig-wlroots is released under the MIT (expat) license.
 The contents of the tinywl directory